-- (d) For sites with soil with redoximorphic features, with indicators of seasonal high-water table, with a percolation rate slower than 60 minutes per inch, or with a texture of silt loam, silt, sandy clay loam, clay loam, silty clay loam, sandy clay, silty clay, or clay (i.e., limiting soil), and where the limiting soil terminates 24 inches or less below ground surface, provided the soil below the limiting soil comply with the depths of naturally occurring soil required pursuant to § 1-903 (i.e., complying soil), the in-ground leachfield shall meet the following requirements. - (1) The required depth of leachfield stone below the distribution pipe as required for an in-ground trench or bed shall be located entirely in naturally occurring soil that complies with § 1-903. - (2) If the design of the leachfield uses subsurface drip distribution that is in a trench or bed that does not use leachfield stone below the bottom of the drip distribution pipe, the drip distribution pipe shall be located entirely on naturally occurring soil that complies with § 1-903. - (3) The maximum application rate for sizing the in-ground leachfield that uses leachfield stone shall be based on the complying soil below the limiting soil. - (4) For sites where there is a soil directly beneath the infiltrative surface of an inground leachfield with a percolation rate of faster than 1 minute per inch or with a soil texture of coarse sand or sand, and the design of the leachfield uses leachfield stone below the distribution pipes, or the design is a subsurface drip distribution with less than 1 foot of fill below the distribution line, the design shall comply with Subsection (b)(1). - (5) A stormwater diversion swale to divert stormwater away from the leachfield shall be located upslope of the leachfield with the bottom of the drain or swale cut into, but not through, the soil with redoximorphic features.
+- (d) For sites with soil with redoximorphic features, with indicators of seasonal high-water table, with a texture of silt loam, silt, sandy clay loam, clay loam, silty clay loam, sandy clay, silty clay, or clay (i.e., limiting soil), and where the limiting soil terminates 24 inches or less below ground surface, provided the soil below the limiting soil comply with the depths of naturally occurring soil required pursuant to § 1-903 (i.e., complying soil), the in-ground leachfield shall meet the following requirements. - (1) The required depth of leachfield stone below the distribution pipe as required for an in-ground trench or bed shall be located entirely in naturally occurring soil that complies with § 1-903. - (2) If the design of the leachfield uses subsurface drip distribution that is in a trench or bed that does not use leachfield stone below the bottom of the drip distribution pipe, the drip distribution pipe shall be located entirely on naturally occurring soil that complies with § 1-903. - (3) The maximum application rate for sizing the in-ground leachfield that uses leachfield stone shall be based on the complying soil below the limiting soil. - (4) For sites where there is a soil directly beneath the infiltrative surface of an inground leachfield with a soil texture of coarse sand or sand, and the design of the leachfield uses leachfield stone below the distribution pipes, or the design is a

+- subsurface drip distribution with less than 1 foot of fill below the distribution line, the design shall comply with Subsection (b)(1). - (5) A stormwater diversion swale to divert stormwater away from the leachfield shall be located upslope of the leachfield with the bottom of the drain or swale cut into, but not through, the soil with redoximorphic features.